 Recurrent lymphoma occurs when the cancer has come back after treatment.
 It may relapse in the area where it first developed or return in another part of the body.
-Recurrence may occur at any time, shortly after treatment has ended or years later.
+Recurrence may happen at any time, shortly after treatment has ended or years later.
 This is called relapsed non-Hodgkin lymphoma.

 Symptoms of recurrent cancer vary from person to person.
 Some common recurrent non-Hodgkin lymphoma signs and symptoms include:

 - Swelling in the lymph nodes in the neck, underarms or groin

 - Night sweats (often soaking the sheets) and/or chills

 - Persistent fatigue, lethargy or feelings of tiredness